 Carolina becomes first U.S. city to bar police from training in

-Israel.
+Israel and any other country with militarized police.
 The statement presented to the Durham City Council, led by Mayor Schewel,

 was approved unanimously at their April 16, 2018 meeting.

 Schewel presided over an open forum where everyone was given a

 chance to say what they wanted.
 Mayor Schewel is Jewish.

 JVP’s deputy director Ari Wohlfeiler stated in a press release: